Skip to main content

 Use system proxy settingsWhen selected, the integration will use the system proxy settings.False

-Maximum number of audit events per fetchMaximum number of events to fetch per collection cycle.
+Maximum number of audit events per fetchMaximum number of events to fetch per cycle (default 10000, based on API paging definition).False

 Commands#